HEALTH & SAFETY

 The Association of Farmworker Opportunity Programs recognizes that farmworkers face many obstacles to improving their lives, and the nature of their work is dangerous and harmful not only to their health, but to the health of their family members as well.
 The AFOP membership seeks to mitigate the health and safety risks that farmworkers are exposed to each day.
 Through its Farmworker Health & Safety Programs, over half the AFOP organizations are able to provide health and safety training and resources to their communities as a core service.

 To address the needs of workers in one of the most dangerous jobs in the country, AFOP’s Health & Safety Programs strive to empower farmworkers to protect themselves against pesticides and heat stress through health and safety education.
-With generous funding support from the U.S. Environmental Protection Agency (EPA) and the U.S. Department of Labor’s Occupational Safety and Health Administration (OSHA), AFOP operates the National Pesticide Safety Program for Agricultural Workers and Farmworker Children as well as a national Heat Stress Prevention Program for Agricultural Workers and Employers.
+With generous funding support from the U.S. Environmental Protection Agency (EPA) and the U.S. Department of Labor’s Occupational Safety and Health Administration (OSHA)

 - Agriculture is among the top three most hazardous occupations in the U.S.